technoweenie/technoweenie.github.com/_posts/2010-8-3-protobuf-for-node.markdown

 ## Pooling Connections

 My [initial example](http://gist.github.com/488488#file_riak.coffee) started off pretty basic, but started to grow out of control.
 I quickly realized that since the socket API was very synchronous, I needed to implement a connection pool so a Node.js process could have simultaneous conversations with Riak.
-A basic example might look like this:
+A basic example looks like this:

 {% highlight coffeescript %}
 riak = new (require './protobuf')()